Fall in love

 Six ways people read

 You finish books with questions you didn't know to ask.
-Characters get you there, but the idea is what made you stay — and what makes you reach for the next one.
+Characters get you in the door; the idea is what makes you sit up and reach for the next one.

 Your result is this specific